-These disclosures are attached to this Agreement and must be signed at the same time as executing this Agreement.
+According to law, Landlord is required to provide Tenant with the following disclosures: These disclosures are attached to this Agreement and must be signed at the same time as executing this Agreement.

 No waiver of any term or condition or breach of this Agreement will be binding on either party unless agreed to in writing by the waiving party.
 The failure of either party to enforce the provisions of the Agreement will not affect the validity of either party’s right to enforce each and every provision at any and all times thereafter.

 For example, if the Landlord excuses a late rent payment one month, that does not mean that Landlord is obligated to accept a late payment the next month.